WangYuTum/project-data-model-pg/README.md

+# Data Engineer Nanodegree Subproject
+The repository contains the project information of the **Data Modelling with Postgres** from Udacity Nanodegree **[Data Engineer](https://www.udacity.com/course/data-engineer-nanodegree--nd027)**.
+Please refer to the course [website](https://www.udacity.com/course/data-engineer-nanodegree--nd027) for more details.<br/>

+Project scenario: A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.<br/>

+Project goals: Build a database using Postgres and write an ETL pipeline to transfer raw data (*JSON*) to database tables for analytic purposes.

 ## Business Process / Data Requirements
 - Analytics team wants to understand **what songs** their **users** are listening to.
 - Analytics team wants a **Postgres DB** with tables designed to **optimize queries** on song play analysis.